-The New York State Unified Court System, through its Office of Public Affairs, is dedicated to increasing the public’s awareness and understanding of how the courts work.
-In cooperation with employees throughout the State, the Public Affairs staff engages in activities that promote public awareness about the judicial system.
+The Society and the New York State Unified Court System are dedicated to increasing the public’s understanding of how the courts work.
+Throughout the State, Society members and court staff engage in activities that promote public awareness about the judicial system.

 Here is what students had to say when Hon.
 Toko Serita, NYS Acting Supreme Court Justice and Presiding Judge of the Queens Human Trafficking Intervention Court, visited their classroom in 2023!